sequelize/sequelize/docs/articles/getting-started.md

 ## Introduction

 This article explains the basic concepts of Sequelize.
-You will learn how to use the supported dialects, which ways of database setup approaches are available and how common scenarios can be achieved.
+You will learn how to use the supported dialects, which types of database setup approaches are available, and how common scenarios can be achieved.

 ## Premise